 The petname field enables a decentralized naming scheme.
 Rather than trusting whatever name a user claims in their profile, you can assign your own label.
 A client might display “alice (My Sister)” where “alice” comes from her kind 0 profile and “My Sister” is your petname.
 This provides context that global usernames cannot.

 Because kind 3 events are replaceable and must be complete, clients should preserve unknown tags when updating.
 If another client added tags your client doesn’t understand, blindly overwriting would lose that data.
-Append new follows rather than rebuilding from scratch.

 Primary sources: